keshav137/ocr_analytics/README.md

 ## Additional notes

-All the files related to the backend for this project are contained in the `backend` folder under this repo.
+All the files related to the backend for this project including the airflow dags are contained in the `backend` folder under this repo.